galaxyproject/gxadmin/README.md

 **NAME**

-query tool-usage -  Counts of tool runs
+query tool-usage -  Counts of tool runs in the past weeks (default = all)

 **SYNOPSIS**

-gxadmin query tool-usage
+gxadmin query tool-usage [weeks]

 **NOTES**